 - The Invisalign ClinCheck is another big advantage.
 Before your aligners are even made, your treatment will be carefully planned from start to finish using CAD/CAM software.
 We’ll be able to show you a digital representation of your teeth, so you can see their planned movement throughout your treatment.
 You’ll even be able to see your planned end result, which can be a great motivator.

-- Invisalign really is an amazing brace and to date it’s been used to straighten more than 5 million smiles worldwide.
-Here in London we have transformed more than 4,500 smiles using Invisalign and Dr Krupal Shah is a Diamond Provider and one of the Top 50 providers in Europe.
-However, Invisalign isn’t suitable for every case and very complex problems such as severely rotated teeth will most likely require fixed braces.
+- Invisalign really is an amazing brace and to date it’s been used to straighten more than 6 million smiles worldwide.
+However, it’s not suitable for every case and very complex problems such as severely rotated teeth will most likely require fixed braces.
 It’s always improving though, so watch this space.

 - As a removable brace, there is the risk of Invisalign aligners becoming lost or even broken when they’re not being worn.
 You can minimise this risk by putting them straight in their protective case.
 If the worst does happen, get in touch with your clinician as soon as you can.